Josh-Wagner1/Milestone1_Group59/Project Plan.md

   * Reduce the number of steps to obtain the required information
   * Data is clearly conveyed through both text and graphs.

-The data usable and applicable to the average user's dietry requirements.
+The data usable and applicable to the average user's dietary requirements.

 ### 1.2 Project Stakeholders